-Shoot Again is a new documentary which will explore the resurgence of pinball, particularly in America, over the past few years.
-Filming began in May of 2013, and we expect to enter post-production by the end of the year.
-From the Shoot Again website:
+Shoot Again is a new documentary that explores the resurgence of pinball, particularly in America, over the past few years.
+Project is currently in post-production.

 The nineties were the golden age of DMD (dot-matrix display) pinball.
 But as that decade came to a close, pinball sales were in decline.
 Williams Bally/Midway stopped producing pinball machines October 0f 1999.
 Just a month earlier, Gary Stern had purchased Sega Pinball to form Stern Pinball.
 Suddenly Stern was the last pinball company on the map.